learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 ![copy to clipboard button](https://curriculum-content.s3.amazonaws.com/copy-clone-command-button.png)

-Now, open to your terminal and navigate to where you'd like to download the assignment (e.g. `cd ~/Development/code`).

-Once you've navigated to where you'd like to store assignments, type `git clone` then paste in the copied text from GitHub.
+Now, open your terminal and navigate to where you'd like to download the assignment (e.g. `cd ~/Development/code`).
+Type `git clone` then paste in the copied SSH link from GitHub.
 It should look something like this:

 ```bash
 git clone git@github.com:<your-user-name>/welcome-completing-assignments.git